joshbegley/nyt-latest/previous.md

 https://nytimes.com/interactive/2025/12/29/nyregion/nyregionspecial/trump-immigration-crackdown-first-year.html

 **Why This Glacier Worries Scientists the Most**\
-`Our climate reporter Raymond Zhong describes how the fast-melting Thwaites Glacier of Antarctica, which we’re visiting, is like a cork in a bottle: If it starts to really disintegrate, many more glaciers around it could do the same, with major consequences for sea levels.`\
+`Our climate reporter Raymond Zhong describes how the fast-melting Thwaites Glacier of Antarctica, is like a cork in a bottle: If it starts to really disintegrate, many more glaciers around it could do the same, with major consequences for sea levels.`\
 https://nytimes.com/video/climate/100000010542258/why-this-glacier-worries-scientists-the-most.html

 **Doc Rivers passes George Karl for sixth place on NBA's coaching wins list**\